lizmat/raku-all-modules/avuserow/perl6-audio-taglib-simple/README.md

 TagLib is nice and fast.
 The example script runs on a directory of 501 files (499 are MP3, 2 are non-audio) in around 4 seconds.

-All of the API methods are read only.
-Modifying a file is not yet supported.

 # METHODS

 ## new(Str|IO $file)